A 'once in a generation' winter storm will impact nearly every state and cripple Christmas travel - KTVZ

 This system will bring 5 to 9 inches of light fluffy snow across the region, with “the highest amounts just north and west of the Twin Cities,” said the weather service office in Twin Cities.
 While snow will steadily fall across the region, the high winds won’t kick in until Thursday.

-Denver will go from a high of 47 on Wednesday to a low of minus 14 on Thursday morning.
+Denver will go from a high of 47 on Wednesday to 10 degrees below zero by daybreak Thursday.
 That would be the city’s coldest day in 32 years, according to the weather service.
+Cheyenne, Wyoming, recently dropped 32 degrees in just eight minutes.

+Temperatures in the Denver metro area will drop drastically once the front passes in the next couple of hours.

+By sunrise, the temperature is expected to be around 10 degrees below zero and gusty north winds will create a wind chill of around minus 25.
+The high-temperature tomorrow will likely not make it above zero degrees.

 Thursday: Thursday will be the most difficult day for travel.
 The storm will be hitting the Midwest extremely hard with heavy snow and strong winds.
 Western Minnesota will face not only blizzard conditions, but potentially deadly wind chills Thursday and Friday.